United Kingdom : Wales

 Make your way over undulating red sandstone cliffs to the sandy, dune backed shores of Manorbier Bay and the ruins of its fine Norman castle.
 The walking is more strenuous today but there are tempting opportunities to stop and rest at Freshwater East - once notorious for the smuggling of contraband - and the secluded Swanlake Bay.

-You stay at the Castlemead Hotel (breakfast included)
+You stay at Castlemead Hotel.

 Castlemead Hotel, Manorbier